Feed The Way Nature Intended

 - Feed your horse from 1 to 48 times in a 24 hour period

 - Set individual feed amounts for each horse

-- Completely control when, how often and how much your horse eats
+- Control when, how often and how much your horse eats

-- The horse eats slowly and often, allowing the stomach and salivary glands to digest and absorb feed properly
+- The horse eats slowly and often, allowing the stomach to digest and absorb feed properly

 - Significantly reduce the risk of colic and ulcers

-- Less stress and agitation during feeding times
+- Reduced stress and agitation during feeding times

 - Up to 30% savings in feed